nicolaspartridge/cyrillic/README.md

 ## A DuoLingo styled Russian cyrillic quiz to help learn to cyrillic alphabet!

-Created entirely with react.js, utilizing state and basic hooks.
+Created entirely with react.js, utilizing props and basic hooks.